Harel Insurance Investments & Financial Services Ltd. Sells 17,500 Shares of ChargePoint Holdings, Inc. (NYSE:CHPT)

 NYSE CHPT opened at $26.02 on Wednesday.
 The firm’s fifty day moving average is $27.91.
 ChargePoint Holdings, Inc. has a fifty-two week low of $10.05 and a fifty-two week high of $49.48.

-A number of research firms have commented on CHPT.
-Needham & Company LLC assumed coverage on ChargePoint in a report on Wednesday, July 21st.
-They issued a “buy” rating and a $39.00 target price for the company.
+Several analysts recently commented on the company.
+Cowen lifted their price objective on ChargePoint from $37.00 to $39.00 and gave the stock an “outperform” rating in a report on Wednesday, June 23rd.
 DA Davidson assumed coverage on ChargePoint in a report on Wednesday, July 28th.
 They issued a “buy” rating and a $30.00 price objective for the company.
-The Goldman Sachs Group assumed coverage on ChargePoint in a report on Monday, August 2nd.
-They issued a “neutral” rating and a $24.00 price objective for the company.
-Cowen lifted their price objective on ChargePoint from $37.00 to $39.00 and gave the stock an “outperform” rating in a report on Wednesday, June 23rd.
-Finally, R. F. Lafferty assumed coverage on ChargePoint in a report on Friday, April 16th.
+R. F. Lafferty assumed coverage on ChargePoint in a report on Friday, April 16th.
 They issued a “buy” rating and a $29.00 price objective for the company.
+Zacks Investment Research lowered ChargePoint from a “hold” rating to a “sell” rating in a report on Tuesday, June 8th.
+Finally, Jefferies Financial Group assumed coverage on ChargePoint in a report on Tuesday, June 22nd.
+They issued a “buy” rating and a $40.00 price objective for the company.
 One investment analyst has rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company’s stock.
 ChargePoint presently has a consensus rating of “Buy” and a consensus price target of $34.20.

 In other news, CFO Rex S. Jackson sold 22,311 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
 The stock was sold at an average price of $32.22, for a total value of $718,860.42.
 Following the transaction, the chief financial officer now directly owns 362,663 shares in the company, valued at $11,685,001.86.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, insider Michael D. Hughes sold 9,562 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
 The shares were sold at an average price of $32.22, for a total value of $308,087.64.
 Following the completion of the transaction, the insider now owns 276,477 shares in the company, valued at $8,908,088.94.
 The disclosure for this sale can be found here.
 Insiders sold 11,184,297 shares of company stock worth $263,221,303 over the last 90 days.
 Company insiders own 39.50% of the company’s stock.